Upcoming Events

 CREATURE FEATURE – FICTION FOR YOUNG READERS

 It takes a village to raise a critter!
 Newbery Medal award winner Donna Barba Higuera brings a double feature: Xolo is the exciting tale of the mighty feathered serpent god Quetzalcoatl’s twin brother – the dog-headed Xolotl, god of lightning, death, and misfortune; and The Unlikely Adventuras of Ramón and El Cucuy features the friendship of a young boy and the monster assigned to scare him.
-Join Kon Tan in We’re All Gonna Die-Nosaur!: Escape of the Apes,…
+Join Kon Tan, in We’re All Gonna Die-Nosaur!: Escape of the Apes,…

 Saturday, November 22 @ 3:00 pm